-Draft report clarifications and corrective action requests by validation team Ref. à questão da lista na Tabela 2 Summary of project owner response Validation team conclusion lost of control during risk situation.
-The programme includes specific procedures in case of explosion and firing on the equipments and buildings around.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion program includes specific procedures in case of explosion and firing on the equipments and buildings around.
 The boiler used by Cosipar consumes approximately 45 m3/hour of water, from which 1.2 to 2 m3 is obtained from evaporator and the remaining is originated from the condensate tank.
 During the steam generation process, solid particles suspended in the water used by the boiler are deposited and produce a corrosive sludge at the bottom of the boiler.
-The periodic removal of this sludge occurs through bottom discharges that happen three times a day, generating approximately 2.5 to 3 m3 of liquid industrial effluents.
+The periodic removal of this sludge occurs through bottom discharges that happen three times a day, .
 Those effluents are transported to a purge tank and after that will be re-used to moisture the internal pathways for vehicle circulation inside Cosipar.
-In the second revision of the PDD, details concerning this issue were added on Item A.2. and A.4.2
+In the second and fourth revision of the PDD, details concerning this issue were added on Item A.2. and A.4.2 CL.8 A license from ANEEL (Electricity National Agency) was required, but, up to now, was not provided (see Table 3, item 1.1) F.1.2 This is missing.
+A document proving the request from COSIPAR to ANEEL It will be sent.
+Cosipar once more sent a request for ANEEL on March 21st, 2005, as evidenced by ANEEL GENERAL